 Background

-The St. Francis/St. Michaels Interchange Study (Study) in Santa Fe, New Mexico is sponsored by the NMDOT with funding from the Federal Highway Administration.
-The Study is centered on the St. Francis/St. Michaels Interchange, including St. Francis Drive (US 84-285) from Siringo Road to San Mateo Road and along St. Michaels Drive (NM 466) from Pacheco Street to Galisteo Street (see vicinity map).
-The current Study is a continuation of the previous St. Francis/St. Michaels – Interchange Alternatives Report (Phase A), which was an initial screening evaluation to define purpose and need, identify alternative design solutions, and determine which were unfeasible and should be eliminated from further consideration.
-The current Phase B Detailed Evaluation of Alternatives will evaluate the remaining alternatives in greater detail and make recommendations for a preferred alternative.
+The US 84/285 (St. Francis/St. Michael’s) Interchange Study (Study) in Santa Fe, New Mexico is sponsored by the New Mexico Department of Transportation (NMDOT) with funding from the Federal Highway Administration.
+The Study is centered on the St. Francis/St. Michaels Interchange, including St. Francis Drive (US 84/285) from Siringo Road to San Mateo Road and along St. Michael’s Drive (NM 466) from Pacheco Street to Galisteo Street (see vicinity map).
+The current Study is a continuation of the previous St. Francis/St. Michael’s – Interchange Alternatives Report (Phase IA), which was an initial screening evaluation to define purpose and need, identify alternative design solutions, and determine which were unfeasible and should be eliminated from further consideration.
+The current Phase IB Detailed Evaluation of Alternatives evaluates the remaining alternatives in greater detail and make recommendations for a preferred alternative.

 Purpose and Need Definition

 The PURPOSE of the current Study is to address physical, operational, and safety deficiencies and to enhance pedestrian and bicycle connectivity through the Interchange area.
-Specific NEEDS to be identified include:
+Specific NEEDS include:

 Physical Deficiencies